idaholab/Malcolm-Helm/README.md

 Finally, apply the NFS configuration changes with the exportfs command

 ```
-sudo exportfs -av
+$ sudo exportfs -av
-exporting 10.0.0.0/255.255.0.0:/exports
 ```
+returns:
+> "exporting 10.0.0.0/255.255.0.0:/exports"

 Optionally, we can verify the exported directory by querying the NFS server with showmount.

 ```
-/usr/sbin/showmount -e nfsserver.malcolm.local
+$ /usr/sbin/showmount -e nfsserver.malcolm.local
-Export list for nfsserver.malcolm.local:
-/exports 10.0.0.0/255.255.0.0
 ```
+returns:
+> Export list for nfsserver.malcolm.local:
+> /exports 10.0.0.0/255.255.0.0

 Make note of your NFS server's IP address or DNS name and the exported path for use in the next steps.

 ### Install the nfs-client on all Kubernetes nodes

 Since the Kubernetes pods will be making use of the NFS server export and the pods may run on any Kubernetes node we need the nfs client installed on all nodes.
-Connect to each and run the following commands:
+Connect to each machine and run the following commands:

 ```
 sudo apt update